 Don’t know how to code?
 No problem.
 Halena has a visual page builder that is simple enough for anyone to use, regardless of technical skill level.

 Hundreds of free fonts come standard when you install this WordPress theme, which is priced at $49.

 Shoptimizer is optimized for speed and conversions — two of the most important elements for every ecommerce website.

 This plugin is unique in the sense that it’s built differently.
 Rather than focusing on the latest design trends, the developers analyzed data.
 After researching the top ecommerce websites on the Internet, they came up with themes that follow those best practices.

 The first best practice: speed.
-The reason why Shoptimizer is so fast is because the theme automatically minifies the main CSS files on your website.
+The reason why Shoptimizer is so fast is that the theme automatically minifies the main CSS files on your website.
 It also creates a critical CSS file that loads content nearly instantly from the viewpoint of your website visitors.
-In addition to lightning fast page loading times, Shoptimizer is also made to improve your organic reach by improving your SEO strategy.
+In addition to lightning-fast page loading times, Shoptimizer is also made to improve your organic reach by improving your SEO strategy.

 - Customer reviews

 - Safe checkout badges

 All of these add credibility to your website and increase the likelihood that your website visitors will buy something.